technovangelist/katacoda-scenarios/logsintro1/step2.md

 Restart your docker-compose environment by pressing **CTRL-C** in the first terminal then enter the following commands:

-`docker-compose stop && docker-compose rm -f && docker-compose up --build -d`{{execute}}
+`docker-compose stop && docker-compose rm -f && docker-compose up --build`{{execute}}

 Navigate to Logs in Datadog and wait for the logs to start showing up.
 It can take a few minutes for the first logs to appear, but then they should update faster.
+Try running some of the curl commands from the previous page as well.

 ![Log flow](/technovangelist/scenarios/logsintro1/assets/log_flow.png)